Dave Naz

 Dave Naz (born September 2, 1969) is an American photographer and film director.

 Career

 From 1985 up to 1997, Naz played in the punk rock bands Chemical People, Down by Law, and The Last.

 Inspired by artists such as Larry Clark, Nan Goldin and Diane Arbus, Naz started photographing people in sexual situations.
 In 2001, Naz assisted photographer Richard Kern and went on to shoot for a number of adult magazines, including Hustler, Taboo, Leg Show and Barely Legal.
-Several of Nazworthy's photos are used in the artwork of American painter and photographer Richard Prince.
+Several of Naz's photos are used in the artwork of American painter and photographer Richard Prince.

 Personal life

 As of 2015, Naz was married to Ashley Blue.